yasnazariel/node/README.md

 | Testnet | ✅     |

 ## Troubleshooting

+### Common troubleshooting

+- **Error: Port already in use**
+  Check if ports 8545/8546 are open and not blocked by other processes.
+Stop other Ethereum node containers running on the same ports.
+- **Sync issues or slow performance**
+  Make sure your RPC endpoints are correctly set and your SSD is fast enough.
+- **Authentication or environment variable errors**
+  Double-check your .env file and environment variables.
+See `.env.mainnet` for full details.

 For support please join our [Discord](https://discord.gg/buildonbase) post in `🛠｜node-operators`.
 You can alternatively open a new GitHub issue.